vednexgen/spring-boot-course/course-docs/16-UNIT_AND_INTEGRTION_TEST.md

 Unit Testing focuses on testing **individual components or methods** in isolation.

 ✅ It ensures that a single function works as expected.
 ❌ It doesn’t involve the database, HTTP calls, or external systems.

+> ✅ `Note:` For working sample refer [here](../src/main/java/com/vednexgen/testing)

 ---